 Widely considered one of the best celestial events of the year, the Perseid meteor shower is caused by Earth moving through debris, made up of bits of ice and rock left behind by Comet Swift-Tuttle.

-The Perseids are usually active from mid-July through August.
-This year, Space.com states they will reach their peak the evening of August 12 and just before dawn on August 13.
+The Perseids are usually active every year from mid-July through August.
+This year, they will reach their peak between August 9 – 14, with as many as 90 meteors visible per hour.

 Binoculars are not needed, as it is hard to determine where the meteors will come from.
 Experts also recommend letting your eyes adjust to the dark for at least 15 – 20 minutes so you can see the show in all its glory.